yiyus/tce-make/README.md

 particularities:

 - Size is ignored, it is calculated from the tcz file.
-- A comment"Compiled from Core X.x", where X is the version of the current system, is added to Comments
+- A comment "Compiled from Core X.x", where X is the version of the current system, is added to Comments
 - The current date is added before the Current comment

-Additionally, some additional fields are supported in tcm files:
+Additionally, some extra fields are supported in tcm files:

 - Dependencies: dependencies to load the extension
 - Git: download and decompress master.zip
-- Build-deps: dependencies to build the extension
+- Build-deps: dependencies to build the extensions
-- Make: commands to run before building extension
+- Make: commands to run before building extensions

 The commands in Make must fill the directory EXTENSION to build EXTENSION.tcz and the corresponding EXTENSION.tar.gz.bfe file.